STaylorT/STaylorT/README.md

 ## 📖 About Me (:
 - I'm a software developer currently focusing on full-stack web development.
-- I'm a comp sci student at the University of Kentucky.
+- I'm a comp sci ALUM at the University of Kentucky.
 - A list of things I enjoy spending my free time on: \[ books, chess, music, puzzley games, YouTube ]

 ## 👨‍💻 What I'm up to